RETESTING THE HAIR MINERALS

 4. Faulty hair sampling.
 The hair was not sampled correctly.
 This should not happen if instructions for sampling hair are followed to the letter.
 However, if someone sends in a long hair sample, it may be old.
 A sample cut away from the scalp will not show recent changes.

-THE RETEST LOOKS BETTER, BUT THE PATIENT FEELS WORSE OR THE SAME
+THE RETEST LOOKS BETTER, BUT THE PERSON FEELS WORSE OR THE SAME

-A patient with an improved test can feel worse for several reasons.
+A person with an improved retest can feel worse for several reasons.

 1. Retracing reactions.
 The most common reason is a healing reaction or retracing reaction.
 This can give rise to many kinds of symptoms.